Pantera: 1995–1999: Band tensions and The Great Southern Trendkill

 On July 13, 1996, during their tour with Eyehategod and White Zombie, Anselmo overdosed on heroin an hour after a Texas homecoming gig.
 After his heart stopped beating for almost five minutes, Anselmo was revived with an adrenaline shot.
 Anselmo apologized to his bandmates the next night and said that he would quit using drugs.
 The revelation of heroin use came as a shock to Vinnie and Darrell, who were embarrassed by Anselmo's actions, according to Rita Haney, the guitarist's girlfriend.
 Anselmo said that he relapsed twice after this and was overcome with guilt.

 Pantera released their first live album, Official Live: 101 Proof, on July 29, 1997, which included fourteen live tracks and two new studio recordings: "Where You Come From" and "I Can't Hide".
 Two weeks before the live album's release, Pantera received its first platinum album, for Cowboys from Hell.
 Just four months later, both Vulgar Display of Power and Far Beyond Driven were awarded platinum as well.
 The band also received their second and third "Best Metal Performance" Grammy nominations for The Great Southern Trendkill's "Suicide Note (Pt.
 I)" and Cowboys From Hell's "Cemetery Gates" in 1997 and 1998, respectively.
 The release of their video 3 Watch It Go earned them a 1997 Metal Edge Readers' Choice Award, when it was voted "Best Video Cassette".
+Around that time, the group has reached over seven million albums sold worldwide.

 Also in 1997, Pantera played on the mainstage of Ozzfest alongside Ozzy Osbourne, Black Sabbath, Marilyn Manson, Type O Negative, Fear Factory, Machine Head, and Powerman 5000.
 Additionally, the band played on the 1998 UK Ozzfest tour alongside Black Sabbath, Ozzy Osbourne, Foo Fighters, Slayer, Soulfly, Fear Factory, and Therapy?, as well as touring with Clutch and Neurosis.